Hi, How Are You

-Hi, How Are You: The Unfinished Album is the sixth self-released music cassette album by singer-songwriter Daniel Johnston, recorded in September 1983.
-The subtitle refers to the length of the album; Johnston had intended for it to be an hour long release, as a majority of his earlier releases were.
+Hi, How Are You: The Unfinished Album is the sixth self-released music cassette album by American singer-songwriter Daniel Johnston, recorded in September 1983.
+The subtitle refers to the length of the album; Johnston had intended for it to be an hour-long release, as a majority of his earlier releases were.
+It was the first of Johnston’s albums to be released on vinyl and reach a wider audience.

 Background

 Recording

 On September 1, 1983, Daniel Johnston was evicted from his brother Dick's home in Houston, Texas.
 Daniel had been living with Dick throughout the summer and recorded his previous album Yip/Jump Music in the garage.
 Following his eviction, Margie Johnston, his sister, let Daniel live with her in her San Marcos home, where he worked in pizza delivery.
-Margie didn't have any extra furniture for Daniel, so they bought a mattress which was placed on a floor for him to sleep on.
+Margie did not have any extra furniture for Daniel, so they bought a mattress which was placed on a floor for him to sleep on.
 Margie notes that Daniel thrived in this environment because he was allowed to make a mess.

-The backing music to the song 'Desperate Man Blues' comes from a song by Johnny Dankworth titled 'Desperate Dan' from the album 'England's Ambassador of Jazz', which Johnston owned.
+The backing music to the song "Desperate Man Blues" comes from a song by Johnny Dankworth titled "Desperate Dan" from the album England's Ambassador of Jazz, which Johnston owned.
 The track resonated heavily with Johnston, leading to its inclusion on the album.

 The album is one of the most sonically varied of Johnston's early output.
 While earlier records found him focusing on piano or chord organ songs almost exclusively, this album blends both approaches along with experiments in tape and noise collage, and some tentative playing on a stringed instrument, referred to as a guitar, a toy guitar, or a ukulele.